The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-That hath not been yet determined.
+That hath not yet been determined.

 PERTINAX.

-Then why dost thou inform me?
+Then why dost thou bring these tidings to me?

 ECLECTUS.